Prepaid Solar Leases & PPAs: A New Path to Owning Solar | Solar.com

 Considerations for Prepaid Solar Products

 There are two big considerations for homeowners considering the prepaid route.
 The first is equipment selection.
-Because the third-party owner is claiming the tax credit, that means the system must conform to the rules and regulations for the 48E Clean Electricity Investment Credit, including restrictions on Chinese equipment known as FEOC.
+Because the third-party owner is claiming the tax credit, the system must conform to the rules and regulations for the 48E Clean Electricity Investment Credit, including restrictions on Chinese equipment known as FEOC.
 This means, as a homeowner, your ability to select your preferred technology may be significantly limited by the “approved vendor list” of the third-party owner.

 The next consideration is whether the lender (if one is involved) knows about the prepaid structure and is comfortable with their position against the asset they’re using as collateral on the loan.
-We’ve seen some lenders enter into agreements with homeowners only to realize they’re not in “first position” when they file a lien, and then they demand payment in full citing breach.
+We’ve seen some lenders enter into agreements with homeowners only to realize they’re not in “first position” when they file a lien, and then they demand payment in full, citing breach.
 This can put a homeowner in a terrible spot, and is why you should have a document, in writing, that says the lender knows who the prepaid counterparty is and that they accept this arrangement.

 Pros and cons of prepaid solar leases & PPAs